Sunday, October 5, 2025

 Oh, also got smoked (to the maximum degree allowed under Japanese law) film applied to the headlights, fog and DRL!

 And, they were not wrong about Watabe-san.
-The attention to detail is amazing, and for a unique car like this we aren't talking pre-cut patterns but bespoke film cutting.
+The attention to detail is good, and for a unique car like this we aren't talking pre-cut patterns but bespoke film cutting.
 When the car came back to Nismo, we inspected his work just to be sure.

 Check out how awesome that smoked film looks!